-Clark students must complete a course in oral communication effective Fall 2011.
+Clark students must complete a course in oral communication.
 Students may apply this course within the Humanities, Social Sciences, or Communication Skills distribution area or count the course as a specified elective.
 At Clark the options are as follows:

 • CMST&210, 220, or 230 (all 5 credits)